bmc-eng/LLMFinancialAnalyst/readme.md

 # LLM Financial Analyst

 Dissertation project for Computer Science MSc.
-This project will investigate the use of LLMs for financial analysis of equities on the Dow Jones and FTSE 100 companies.
+This project will investigate the use of LLMs for financial analysis of equities on the Dow Jones companies.

 1. Inference via Open Source and Frontier Models (via AWS Bedrock) for financial statement analysis
 2. Construction of an events backtester built on top of Bloomberg Signal Lab libraries